 The last reason, besides not knowing what part of the foot is correct, they don’t know the proper mechanics – which means their form is wrong!
 Mechanics are not talked about enough in my opinion!
 Matter a fact here are 10 sports that teach mechanics more than soccer.
 When I ask player what mechanics are they sometimes say “The guys who fix cars?”
 LOL.
 So common to hear that.
 Or the players who are a little closer to the correct answer will say “Skills”.
 So I have to teach them that mechanics is form and it’s important that our form is correct.

 When players go through growth spurts they oftentimes lose their regular correct form. so you might see a player who could strike a ball really nice all of a sudden, within a few weeks, not be able to connect the same way because they grew and inch in such a short time.
 You then have to start back at scratch and work on getting your mechanics right again.
 It usually has to do with the plant knee being too straight, instead of bend more.

 Soccer player’s brain has to connect with the feet

 At ages 10-11 (select players) is when you start to see players improve on volleys. (*And note – there is a small percentage of players who may get this at ages 7-8).
 Players are either natural with the inside or the laces.
 When I say natural it doesn’t mean it’s easy, just that it comes easier than the other.

 I personally was always and still am more comfortable using the inside of my feet to pass a volley to a partner.
-But once I practiced shooting a volley with my laces I became better and more comfortable to hit a longer pass or shot with my laces.
-And that is what I get feedback from our older students is they are more comfortable using their laces to knock a long ball out of the air but with light weight passes many prefer the inside.
+Once I started to practice shooting a volley with my laces, I became better and more comfortable to hit a long pass or shot with my laces.
+I get feedback from our older students that they are more comfortable using their laces to knock a long ball out of the air, but with light weight passes many prefer the inside.

 Connecting a soccer player’s brain & feet